Welcome to AQuRA!

 More about the AQuRA project...

-The AQuRA consortium together with Quantum Delta NL and the Lorentz center is organizing a workshop on ultracold quantum sensing to be held in Leiden on 17-21 April 2023.
-Register Now!
+The AQuRA consortium together with Quantum Delta NL and the Lorentz center organized a workshop on ultracold quantum sensing to be held in Leiden on 17-21 April 2023.
+The workshop was a big success!

 2 December 2022 - AQuRA kickoff meeting

 The AQuRA project kicked off quickly with the first consortium meeting today beginning with developing the system requirements and design work package.

 1 December 2022 - AQuRA begins!

 Today the AQuRA project kicked off with 10 partners across Europe.
 This industry led consortium will collaborate over the next three and a half years to make state of the art laboratory clocks robust and compact enough for real world applications.